Virtual Tours Sell Houses

 - Begin the tour focused on the most interesting element in the space and end with that element.
 Think about what the viewer will see first to determine your starting point for the tour.
 You don't want to begin filming a doorway, for example, because most doorways are boring.

 - Move excess furniture out of the room you are shooting.
 You want the space clean, open, clutter-free and to appear much larger than it is.

 - Consider the level of the camera.
 If you raised the camera a foot or so, would it eliminate glare from windows or avoid showing the unpainted fence outside?

 - Choose the best spot in the room to set up the camera.
-While you might capture a wider range of view from a location closer to a hall or door, think about the entire circle of view and how interested your viewer will be staring at a close-up of a nearby wall.
-Remember: one click of the mouse, and your image is lost.
+While you might capture a wider range of view from a location close to a hall or door, think about the entire circle of view and how interested your viewer will be staring at a close-up of a nearby wall.
+Remember, one click of the mouse, and your image is lost.

 Added Features for Virtual Tours